matthewthechickenman/dsl-vote-listener/DOCUMENTATION.md

 The last step is to set the webhook url to dsl.animalbot.xyz/webhook

 You are also welcome to send a test vote using the "Test Webhook" command to ensure everything is set up correctly.
+> :warning: Please note that this does not add a vote to your server's vote count.

 ## Notes
 Thanks for using DSL Vote Listener ❤️